-TO THE USER CHARGE ORDINANCE REQUIREMENTS FOR LARGE COMMERCIAL- INDUSTRIAL AND TAX-EXEMPT USERS' REPORTING OPTIONS AND DETERMINATION OF REPRESENTATIVE CONCENTRATIONS
+TO THE USER CHARGE ORDINANCE

+REQUIREMENTS FOR LARGE COMMERCIAL- INDUSTRIAL AND TAX-EXEMPT USERS' REPORTING OPTIONS AND DETERMINATION OF REPRESENTATIVE CONCENTRATIONS

-Sections 7g, 7h and 7i of the Ordinance provide a User with options to report and pay its User Charge on the basis of application of approved wastewater concentrations to the documented intake water volumes or metered discharge volumes.
+Sections 7g, 7h and 7i of this Ordinance provide a User with options to report and pay its User Charge on the basis of application of approved wastewater concentrations to the documented intake water volumes or metered discharge volumes.
 These options relieve the User from performing annual sampling of wastewater flows to determine representative concentrations for BOD and SS.
-This Appendix is intended to clarify requirements and conditions of the District which govern the implementation of the provisions of Sections 7g, 7h and 7i of the Ordinance.
+Appendix D of this Ordinance is intended to clarify the District's requirements and conditions which govern the implementation of the provisions of those Sections.

-SECTION I. USER REPORTING OPTION REGARDING REPRESENTATIVE CONCENTRATIONS

-A. Use of Standard Concentrations
+SECTION 1.
+USER REPORTING OPTION REGARDING REPRESENTATIVE CONCENTRATIONS a.
+Use of Standard Domestic Waste Strength Concentrations

-A User seeking approval to report under Section 7g of the Ordinance must sample wastewater discharges from all of its outfalls, or provide relevant data from prior years which characterize such discharges.
+A User seeking approval to report under Section 7g of this Ordinance must sample wastewater discharges from all of its outfalls, or provide relevant data from prior years which characterize such discharges.
 If such analyses indicate that BOD and SS concentrations at all of its outfalls are less than the standard domestic waste concentrations of 119 mg/L for BOD and 168 mg/L for SS, then the User may petition the Director for approval to report based on standard concentrations.

 Future sampling will not be required unless directed by the District or until operational changes occur that affect the nature of the wastewater discharges.
 The User must report any changes in the character of its discharge to the Director and provide new sampling data when changes in waste discharge occur.
-A User may not report under Section 7g for User Charge purposes without written approval from the Director.
+A User may not report under Section 7g of this Ordinance for User Charge purposes without written approval from the Director.

-B. Use of Representative Concentrations Determined by the District
+b.
+Use of Representative Concentrations Determined by the District

-If the sampling analyses, previously submitted by a User and on file with the District, or submitted by a User as a part of the petition to the Director, indicate that either the BOD or SS concentrations at any outfall exceed the standard domestic waste strength concentrations of 119 mg/L for BOD and 168 mg/L for SS, then according to Section 7h of the Ordinance, the User may petition the Director for permission to forgo the required annual sampling, and allow the District to sample the Facility.
+If the sampling analyses, previously submitted by a User and on file with the District, or submitted by a User as a part of the petition to the Director, indicate that either the BOD or SS concentrations at any outfall exceed the standard domestic waste strength concentrations of 119 mg/L for BOD and 168 mg/L for SS, then according to Section 7h of this Ordinance, the User may petition the Director for permission to forgo the required annual sampling, and allow the District to sample the Facility.
 The User would apply the resulting BOD and SS concentrations to User- documented intake water volumes or metered discharge volumes when filing the RD-925 Statement.